In 2019, we placed talented graduates at 242 different businesses; ranging from startups in their earliest stages, to larger multi

 - Get Job Alert Emails

-Here at Give a Grad a Go, we want to find you the best graduates who will help you expand your business.
-However, we are very aware that getting to the stage where you are ready to make new hires takes a lot of work.
+Here at Give a Grad a Go, we want to help you meet and hire graduates who will help you expand your business.
+However, we are very aware that getting to the stage where you are ready to develop your graduate recruitment strategy takes a lot of work.

 Whilst most people use the site for its advice on key legal considerations (such as tax, imports / exports and licensing), there is also ample opportunity to use this information to expand your company.

-When it comes to the media, there are so many great resources for startups out there – it can be hard to narrow them down.
-What is less common are the sites that dedicate editorial to business growth (at any stage).
+When it comes to the media, there are so many great resources for startups out there that it can be hard to narrow them down.
+What is less common are the business help websites that dedicate editorial to business growth (at any stage).

-LinkedIn is one of the best business to business websites - with Inmail functions allow you to message people directly, whilst there are numerous groups to join and become active within.
+LinkedIn is one of the best business to business websites - with Inmail functions allow you to message people directly, and numerous groups to join and become active within.
 These groups also allow you to post and share content and you will find a great deal of advice and useful sector specific resources.

 The Guardian dedicates a large section of their website to supporting the plight of young and growing companies.
 Their Small Business Network hosts regular Q&As about industry trends, issues and predictions that businesses can either take part in as experts, or by asking vital questions.

 It provides access into the mentality of a strong business leader, and is revealing about what he finds most important.
-It may inspire you to start your own blog: but at the very least it should give you some food for thought on how you too can reach the top.
+It may inspire you to start your own business development blog - but at the very least it should give you some food for thought on how you too can reach the top.